Community Development Division, Vice Chair Ted Smith, SFA Athletics Development

 SFA Chamber Connection

-This committee includes special programs such as Business Internships and Spirit Flags.
+This committee includes special programs such as Business Internships and Paint The Town Purple.
 They develop contacts at SFA that can be used as resources for the business community, lead Chamber efforts in helping SFA recruit students and help businesses reach students and parents as potential customers.

 Mission: The SFA-Chamber Connection builds a strong connection between Nacogdoches and SFASU, specifically by helping students become familiar with the community and its businesses.

 Committee normally meets at 8:05 a.m. on a Tuesday of each month at the SFA Alumni Center on SFA campus Vista Dr. for approximately one hour.

 Conducts special programs such as: Spirit Flags subscriptions; assists SFA Athletics with Cram the Coliseum; develops contacts at SFASU that can be resources for the business community; leads Chamber efforts in helping SFA recruit students; assists SFA in reaching business community to promote the university; assists businesses in reaching students and parents as potential customers.

 Click to find links to download materials distributed at the "Selling to the SFA Community" workshop held July 14, 2016.